 - ✅ 30% or less fat

 The following are not allowed as ingredients:

 - ❌ mechanically removed meat

 Various spices, permitted additives, and some starch, such as maize meal may be added.
 These measures were taken to ensure boerewors remains as true to the original as possible.

 If a product is labeled ‘wors’ then it’s not genuine boerewors – the special label of ‘boerewors’ being attached only to sausages that have passed the requirements regarding content.

 Farmers and hunters make their own boerewors, sometimes using venison from kudu, eland or springbok.
 Their wors is mixed with pork – from domestic, wild pig or warthog.

 According to the current South African legislation that defines boerewors, it’s not boerewors, but is probably the most authentic way it was made back in the days of the pioneers.
 Instead, if it is sold it must be labeled with the name of the predominant meat used – for example kudu wors.

-If you are a hunter then go ahead and use your venison for making ‘boerewors’ – the texture and the spicing are just as important as the meat, an it must include some pork for the require taste and fat content.
+If you are a hunter then go ahead and use your venison for making ‘boerewors’ – the texture and the spicing are just as important as the meat, and it must include some pork for the required taste and fat content.